smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 * The compatibility level should be *110* and the version *Microsoft SQL Server 2012 (SP2...*.
 If it is not then you have more than one SQL Server database on your machine, see setting *SQLCMDSERVER* in the next section.
-* If you install SQL Server 2014+; make sure SQL Server Management Studio has been installed; [see this blog for further instructions](https://www.hanselman.com/blog/DownloadSQLServerExpress.aspx)

 # 2. Installing the RIF

 A standalone script *rif40_database_install.bat* is provided to install the RIF.
 It is designed to run in a single directory, and is in